PCAone Tutorial (v0.7.0)

 -o adj

-We provide the calcdecaybin.R script to parse the output file .ld.gz and calculate the average R2 for each bin as well as plotting.
+We provide the calc_decay_bin.R script to parse the output file .ld.gz and calculate the average R2 for each bin as well as plotting.
 We also provide the nextflow ld.nf for benchmarking the LD statistics.

-Prunning based on Ancestry-Adjusted LD
+Prunning based on ancestry adjusted LD

 Given the LD binary file .residuals and its associated variant file .mbim, we can do pruning based on user-defined thresholds and windows